List of Trivium band members: Since 2006

 Trivium kept a consistent line-up for 2006's The Crusade and 2008's Shogun, before Smith was fired from the band in 2010 after choosing not to be involved in the late-2009 tour in order to "take care of some personal business".
 His initial replacement Nick Augusto was later confirmed as the new full-time drummer for the band.
-Augusto performed on In Waves (2011) and Vengeance Falls (2013) before he was asked to leave in 2014, with Gregoletto explaining that their relationship with the drummer had "began to fray".
+Augusto performed on In Waves (2011) and Vengeance Falls (2013) before he was asked to leave in 2014, with Gregoletto explaining that their relationship with the drummer "began to fray".
 Drum technician Mat Madiro took his place, initially on a temporary basis, although he remained for the recording of 2015's Silence in the Snow.
 Madiro was replaced in December 2015 by Paul Wandtke, who remained in the group for around a year before he was replaced by Alex Bent.